Indian Institute of Management Kozhikode: Campus

 The main campus is located in Kunnamangalam, a sub-urban area of Kozhikode, Kerala.
 Kozhikode is the second-largest city in Kerala.
+The campus is located around 10 km from the NIT Calicut campus.
 The campus is spread across two hills which are part of the Western Ghats.
 Besides classrooms, the campus also has residential facilities for students, faculty and visitors.
 The campus houses 17 hostels to house around 900 students who are required to stay on campus.
 Set up over 111 acres of land, the campus relies on rain water harvesting as its primary source of water.
-A couple of new Hostels - Hostel P and Hostel Q have come up recently and have been operational from the academic year 2018, Hostel N is operational from 2019.
+A couple of new Hostels - Hostel P and Hostel Q have come up and have been operational from the academic year 2018, Hostel N is operational from 2019.

 Library and Information Center

 IIM Kozhikode hosts a fully automated Library & Information Center (LIC) which is one of the Centers of Development of Digital Libraries in the world.
 The institute coordinated the South Asia Support Network for Greenstone Digital Library Software at the request of UNESCO and suggested the idea of IIM Library Consortium Movement.
 The library provides services as an institutional archive.
 A balanced programme on the development of the collection of hard copy, audio/video, CD-ROM, and other electronic forms of documents is being followed.